OpenSignLabs/OpenSign/docs/docs/help/Templates/create-template.md

   After placing the Signature widget, you will see the options on the widget such as:
   - **Add Signer/Change Signer**: Clicking the first icon on the signature widget allows you to change the signer.
 You can choose from existing signers in the dropdown or add a new signer.

+Optionally, you can assign a role to each signer, such as:

+**Signer**: If the role is selected as Signer, the signer must fill in all required fields while signing the document before they can complete the signing process.

+**Viewer**: If the role is selected as Viewer, widgets cannot be assigned to that user.
+The Viewer role only allows the user to view the document.

+**Approver**: If the role is selected as Approver, it works similarly to the Signer role.
+However, the main difference is that the Approver role does not require a signature widget.
+The approver can approve the document even if no widgets are assigned.

+  After placing the Signature widget, you will see the options on the widget such as:
+  - **Add Signer/Change Signer**: Clicking the first icon on the signature widget allows you to change the signer.
+You can choose from existing signers in the dropdown or add a new signer.
+  - **Copy Signature**: Clicking on this option reveals the following choices.
+    -  All pages: It will copy the signature widget to all pages.
+    -  All pages but last: It will copy the signature widget to all pages except the last page.
+    -  All pages but first: It will copy the signature widget to all pages except the first page.

   - **Copy Signature**: Clicking on this option reveals the following choices.
     -  All pages: It will copy the signature widget to all pages.
     -  All pages but last: It will copy the signature widget to all pages except the last page.